canonical/launchpad-manual/docs/user/how-to/packaging/private-ppa-install.rst

 Leave the ``Software Sources`` application open because shortly we'll use it to add the Private PPA's security key to your Ubuntu system.

-Add the Private PPA's security key to Ubuntu
+Add the private PPA's security key to Ubuntu
 --------------------------------------------

 Launchpad Personal Package Archives -- whether private or public -- each